SpiriitLabs/vite-plugin-svg-spritemap/README.md

 }
 ```

-You can access to the spritemap via the route `/__spritemap`.
-All files process by ViteJS will transform the path of the file on build.
+You can access the spritemap via the route `/__spritemap`.
+All files processed by ViteJS will transform the path of the file on build.
 The prefix is `sprite-` by default.

 The plugin will generate a spritemap to support all methods described below (files populated with `<view>` for fragments and `<use>` for sprite).
 This can be configured through options.